WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Vincent Russo, Michael Gordon and Marie Scinto

-The second segment delivers more blood, "Dreamhouse" had two couples moving in to a new house but as soon as they're settled in, the wife began seeing a visions of brutal murders.
-They dismiss this at first but the visions got so real and visceral, line between fiction and reality begin to blur for her.
+The second segment delivers more blood, "Dreamhouse" has two couples moving in to a new house but as soon as they're settled in, the wife begins seeing a visions of brutal murders.
+They dismiss this at first, but as the visions got so real and visceral, the line between fiction and reality begins to blur for her.

-The last entry "Do You Believe In Fairies?", is more of a mixture of slasher, fantasy and haunted house genre, as a young lad, desperate for some money to pay some heavy debt, decides to steal some antiques from his new employer's home.
-But unknown to him, his employers' stories of fairies guarding their homes may not be fiction after all.
+The last entry, "Do You Believe In Fairies?", is more of a mixture of slasher, fantasy and haunted house genre, as a young lad, desperate for money to pay some heavy debt, decides to steal some antiques from his new employer's home.
+But unknown to him, his employers' stories of fairies guarding their home may not be fiction after all.

-All this packed in a wraparound which tells the story of a couple of thieves stealing these tapes off a local videostore (each containing the segments, with the petty thieves commenting the films at the end of each), only to be rewarded for their crimes ala "fourth wall" attack from the characters.
+All this packed in a wraparound which tells the story of a couple of thieves stealing VHS tapes off a local video store (each containing the segments, with the petty thieves commenting the films at the end of each), only to be rewarded for their crimes ala "fourth wall" attack from the characters.

 "That's The Way to Do It" is the best of the segments, with a creepy puppet flying and attacking his victims while talking and singing in a high shrill voice and a fairly sympathetic lead character whose passion for his job may or may not be getting into his head.
 "Dreamhouse" brought the most gore than the two combined, with a whole family murdered (including an onscreen child-knifing!) and a devilishly clever twist.
 While the first two are pure slasher to the core, "Do You Believe in Fairies?" featured some EC comics style of terror and humor that's all cheesy yet comic-book friendly.

 It's a pretty decent attempt to create a trilogy of slasher shorts but it has its off moments.
-Some of the stories would had benefited more as a feature but some are just weak (especially the last).
-There's a copious amount of cheese present in each story and I'm not to argue, but a little less of cheddar and more thrills could had done the job right.
+Some of the stories would have benefited more as a feature but some are just simply weak. (especially the last) There's a copious amount of cheese present in each story and I'm not to argue, but a little less of cheddar and more thrills could have done the job right.
 Despite the cheesiness and each segment being altogether different, they're all modest horror stories in the end that's made to entertain.

-Screamtime is a good thing to rent, or own if you're a fan of cheesy anthologies.
+Screamtime (1983) is a good thing to rent or own if you're a fan of cheesy anthologies.
 Just remember not to steal it...

 1 male beaten to death with plank